The Properties of Little Red Dot Galaxies in the ASTRID Simulation: Where Are The Dimmer LRDs?

 These two factors are heavily impacted by modeling choices in our mock observation pipeline.
 AGN bolometric luminosity is determined by the simulation, but the AGN SED can impact how that luminosity is distributed, and is dependent on the properties of the gas very near the black hole, which is not resolved by cosmological simulations.
 Recent work \citep[e.g., ][]{Naidu_2025}, suggests that AGN embedded in a denser gas cloud, similar to models of direct collapse black holes \citep[e.g.][]{Pacucci_2015, Pacucci_2016}, may be a strong candidate for LRD emission, which produces a significantly different SED than our more traditional model.
 Similarly, our dust model has a normalization factor calibrated in \citet{astrid_galaxy_formation}, but may not be tuned appropriately for LRD galaxies.

 We experiment with these two modeling choices on our dim LRD candidate galaxy.
-We increase the hydrogen column density of our AGN SED model in \texttt{cloudy} from $10^{23}$ $\rm N/cm^{2}$ to $10^{24}$ $\rm N/cm^{2}$ to approximate the effect of the "black hole star" model proposed in \citet{Naidu_2025}.
+We increase the hydrogen column density of our AGN SED model in \texttt{cloudy} from $10^{23}$ $\rm N/cm^{2}$ to $10^{24}$ $\rm N/cm^{2}$ to approximate the effect of the ''gas-enshrouded" AGN models proposed in works like \citet{Inayoshi_2025, Naidu_2025} and, \citet{Taylor_2025}.
 Additionally, we increase the dust normalization by a factor of four (from $\kappa_{\rm ISM} = 10^{4.1}$ to $\kappa_{\rm ISM} = 10^{4.7}$) for the stellar emission to explore the impact of errors in normalization.
 This also serves as an approximate test of the impact of potential under-density due to simulation effects like resolution limitations and gravitational softening.

 The spectrum of the dim LRD candidate galaxy with these changes is shown in Figure \ref{fig:altered_Edd_LRD_spec}.
 This galaxy does appear as an LRD with these changes, as its $\rm F277W - F444W$ color has shifted from 0.88 to 1.16.
 With an F444W magnitude of 25.95, and a stellar mass of $\rm M_* = 10^{9.41} \msun$ it would be the dimmest and lowest mass LRD in our population.
 This indicates it is possible for lower mass galaxies hosting Eddington accreting black holes in simulations to appear as LRDs with specific modeling choices.